robertbraeutigam/scan/README.md

 ### Requests

-A request is a message sent from the Controller to the Controlled.
+Request the other party to perform some action.
 Its format is as follows:
 * Action (byte)
 * Request Id (variable length integer)
 * Content